 That’s the whole jitter phenomenon.
 We can look at it as the anomaly in tempo, with which packet is expected to come and the time he was late to really get there.

-In this image above, you can notice that the time it takes for packets to be send is not the same as the time in which he will arrive at the receiver side.
-One of the packets encounters some delay on his way and it is received little later than it was expected.
+In the image above, you can notice that the time it takes for packets to be sent is not the same as the time in which they will arrive at the receiver side.
+One of the packets encounters some delay on its way and it is received a little later than it was expected.
 Jitter buffers are entering the story.
 They will try to remedy packet delay if required and if possible.
-VoIP packets in networks have very changeable packet inter-arrival intervals because they are usually smaller than normal data packets, and are therefore more numerous, with bigger chance to get some delay.
+VoIP packets in networks have very changeable packet inter-arrival intervals because they are usually smaller than normal data packets, and are therefore more numerous, with a bigger chance to get some delay.

-In order to better tune the jitter correction, best practice is to note packets who arrive late and, with that base data, calculate a ratio of those packets and packets that are successfully transferred.
+In order to better tune the jitter correction, the best practice is to note packets that arrive late and, with that base data, calculate a ratio of those packets and packets that are successfully transferred.
 Using that ratio, you can adapt the jitter buffer to some predictable amount describing the number of packets late arriving.
-This is the best way to tune jitter buffer.
+This is the best way to tune the jitter buffer.

 The buffers are not endless.
-In case of heavy jitter situation, it is better to drop some packets or have fixed size buffers, instead of creating delays in the jitter buffers itself.
+In the case of heavy jitter situation, it is better to drop some packets or have fixed-size buffers, instead of creating delays in the jitter buffers themselves.

 Very good explanation about jitter.
 I can remember pictures better than anything else, so this picture here will help me to remember jitter.
 Thank you, TechAlex from Los Angeles.